14 Jul 5 Reasons Why You Should Prefer Native Advertising

 - 70% of people would rather learn about products through content than traditional ads;

-- 52% of people who click on native ads have higher purchase intent then those clicking banner ads (34%);
+- 52% of people who click on native ads have higher purchase intent than those clicking banner ads (34%);

 - Forbes claimed that 20% of its 2013 revenue came from its native ad platform;

-- Native ads are viewed 53% more than banner ads;
+- Native ads are viewed as 53% more than banner ads;

 - Native ads generate an 82% brand lift;